xanderfrangos/twinkle-tray/README.md

 **Known issues:**
 - The AMD Radeon Control Panel can interfere with Twinkle Tray.
 Ensure "Custom Colors" is not enabled.
-- DVI and VGA may not be compatible.
+- VGA may not be compatible.
 - USB/Thunderbolt/Surface docks with HDMI or DisplayPort may not be compatible.

+If some of your monitors are not being detected, please see [this page](https://github.com/xanderfrangos/twinkle-tray/wiki/Display-Detection-&-Support-Issues) for troubleshooting steps.

 ## Localization
 Thanks to [several contributors](https://github.com/xanderfrangos/twinkle-tray/graphs/contributors), Twinkle Tray is localized for multiple languages.
 If you'd like to create or update a localization, see [this page](https://github.com/xanderfrangos/twinkle-tray/wiki/Localization-files) for details.
 Special thanks to [Weblate](https://weblate.org/) for allowing free use of their service.